vaadin/vaadin-mcp/docs-ingestion/README.md

 ### AsciiDoc Processing

-The pipeline uses a custom approach to handle AsciiDoc files:
+The pipeline uses asciidoctor-reducer and downdoc to handle AsciiDoc files:

-1. First, it manually processes includes using a recursive function that resolves paths and handles tag directives
+1. First, it registers the asciidoctor-reducer extension to handle includes
-2. Then it uses asciidoctor.js to handle conditionals and other directives
+2. Then it uses asciidoctor.js to process the document, which handles includes, conditionals, and other directives
 3. Finally, it converts the processed AsciiDoc to Markdown using downdoc

-This approach addresses the limitation of downdoc, which doesn't support includes and would otherwise omit them.
+This approach ensures that includes are properly processed before conversion to Markdown, addressing the limitation of downdoc which doesn't natively support includes.

 ### Chunking Strategy